apereo/apereo.github.io/_posts/cas/2019-05-08-cas61x-jasypt-encryption.md

 cas.authn.accept.users={cas-cipher}mMcg02NysblAcwYI+bFRpEcHBQaVQ51J
 ```

-Almost there...the last task is to instruct CAS to use the proper algorithm, decryption key and other relevant parameters when attempting to decrypt settings.
+Almost there...the last task is to instruct CAS to use the proper algorithm, decryption key, and other relevant parameters when attempting to decrypt settings.

 ```properties
 # cas.standalone.configurationSecurity.alg=PBEWithMD5AndTripleDES